uviclibraries/h5p/index.md

 - Introductory presentation: 15 min
 - Hands-on activities: 60-90 min

-## Why Lumi?
+## Why H5P?

-[H5P](https://h5p.org/){:target="_blank"} is a open source toolkit that allows users to create interactive web based content to make learning more engaging.
-JH5P can act as a tool for educators to create self-paced makerspace instruction and self assessments, thus making learning accessible and a personalized experience.
+[H5P](https://h5p.org/){:target="_blank"} is a open source toolkit that allows users to modify ehisting Youtube videos and create interactive web based content to make learning more engaging.
+H5P can act as a tool for educators to create self-paced makerspace instruction and self assessments, thus making learning accessible and a personalized experience.

 ## Learning objectives - UPDATE FOR THE NEW TOOL